Standard Bank Group

 • Once your profile has been completed and you have uploaded your supporting documents including your full transcripts then you can proceed to apply for your preferred Early Careers Programme.

-Step 2: Pre-Screening Process
+Step 2: Pre-Screening process

 You'll complete a pre-screening questionnaire related to the requirements of the role.
 You'll then receive notification via email to complete an online Odyssey assessment once you've successfully met all the minimum requirements in accordance with the Programme requirements.